yukisaitoo/obsidian-editing-toolbar/README.md

-# Editing Toolbar (personal)
+# Editing Toolbar

-This fork is not affiliated with or endorsed by the original author, and will **not** be distributed through the Obsidian community plugin store.
-For the real thing, see [original plugin](https://github.com/cumany/obsidian-editing-toolbar).
+_This fork is not affiliated with or endorsed by the original author, and will **not** be distributed through the Obsidian community plugin store.
+For the real thing, see [original plugin](https://github.com/cumany/obsidian-editing-toolbar)._

 ## Contents